EE 109 - Spring 2025 Introduction to Embedded Systems

 Be sure to answer the two review questions in Project_Answers.txt and reprinted below:

-2. Reliability, Health, Safety: Assume this system was to be sold to consumers for use at their home.
+2. Reliability, Health, Safety: Assume this system was to be used in a real industrial monitoring application.

 • What scenarios might you suggest testing (considering both HW and SW) before releasing the product for use?